kzy599/LAGM/README.md

 This repository contains the code used in the unpublished manuscript:
-**"Look-ahead genomic mating for optimizing the tradeoff between genetic gain and diversity on family-based aquaculture breeding program"**
+**"Look-ahead genomic mating optimizes the trade-off between genetic gain and inbreeding in family-based aquaculture breeding programs"**

 ## 📁 Project Structure